Death Toll In Peru Gas Tanker Blast Rises To Eight: Ministry - UrduPoint

 Death Toll In Peru Gas Tanker Blast Rises To Eight: Ministry

-Dozens were wounded, some severely, when the truck tanker carrying 10,000 liters of liquefied gas exploded and ignited a major fire on Thursday that destroyed several houses and vehicles in the capital's Villa El Salvador district.
+Dozens were wounded, some severely, when the truck tanker carrying Liquefied Petroleum Gas (LPG) exploded and ignited a major fire on Thursday that destroyed several houses in the capital's Villa El Salvador district.

-"It is very unfortunate because of the magnitude and consequences.
-A tragedy," said President Martin Vizcarra, who called for an urgent investigation into the cause.

 "According to the latest report we have eight people dead," a health ministry spokesman told AFP.

+"Andres Asto arrived yesterday badly burned.
+Unfortunately he died at 0340 local time," said Rosario Kiyohara, head of Lima's Dos de Mayo hospital.

-Health Minister Maria Elizabeth Hinostrozo said several survivors among the 48 being treated in hospital are in a "very serious" condition.
+Health Minister Maria Elizabeth Hinostrozo said several survivors are in a "very serious" condition.

 "They are being given full support, but the first week is critical," Hinostrozo told reporters.